emacsorphanage/go-add-tags/README.md

 ##### `go-add-tags`

 Insert tag at current line.
+You can input multiple tags at once by comma, like `json,yaml`.
 If region is enabled, then tags are inserted in lines in region.
 And `current-prefix-key` is specified, then you can choose field convertion function.

 ## Customization